ishitaj/bottlenote/README.md

 8. Dictionary API to auto fill meaning
 9. Pronunciation audio of the word added automatically from google translate
 10. Store pronunciation audio file of the word by the user.
+11. Searching and Filtering notes
+12. Making Notes shareable across users and to external resources to enable learning groups

 ## Quickstart guide to run the application